DannyBen/completely/README.md

 The `completely` command line works with a simple YAML configuration file as input, and generates a bash completions script as output.

-The configuration file is built like this:
+The configuration file is built of blocks that look like this:

 ```yaml
 pattern: